- How Sleep Works

 - Sleep Medicine

-When most of us purchase a new mattress, we think of getting a box spring or foundation to go with it.
-It’s common, too, to raise your mattress off the floor with a bed frame, but that’s not the case for everyone.
-Many people choose to place their mattresses directly on the floor, either for design reasons, to save money, or for a sleeper who tends to roll out of the bed.
+When most of us purchase a new mattress, we think of getting a box spring or foundation to support it.
+It’s also common to raise your mattress off the floor with a bed frame.
+However, many people choose to place their mattresses directly on the floor, either for design reasons, to save money, or for a sleeper who tends to roll out of the bed.

-And—especially outside of the United States—some prefer sleeping on the floor without a mattress.
-Many cultures sleep either directly on the floor or on a mat or bed roll.
+Some prefer sleeping on the floor without a mattress.
+This is especially common outside the U.S. Many cultures sleep either directly on the floor or on a mat or bed roll.
 Some choose to avoid the cost of a mattress, while others appreciate the firm feeling of the floor.
 Mats are also much more portable than mattresses.

 Whether you’re interested in placing your mattress on the floor, have been doing so for years, or are ready to go sans mattress altogether, there are quite a few considerations.
 It’s technically possible to place any mattress on the floor, but there are pros and cons to doing so.
 We’ll review these and helpful tips below.

-In some ways, the floor offers the ultimate support for your mattress.
-It’s even and firm, and some prefer the feel of having their mattress directly on the floor.
+In some ways, the floor offers optimal support for your mattress.
+It’s even and firm, and many sleepers prefer the feel of having their mattress directly on the floor.
 There are some issues related to airflow and proximity to pests that we’ll discuss below, but by and large, placing your mattress on the floor shouldn’t greatly impact its feel or ability to support you.

-It’s in the long-term that sleepers may experience more issues.
-Sleeping on the floor doesn’t provide any cushioning for our joints, leading to soreness and discomfort.
+Floor sleepers may experience more long-term issues.
+Sleeping on the floor doesn’t provide any cushioning for our joints, often leading to soreness and discomfort.
 Over time, joints can actually become compressed.
 There are experts who assert that floor sleeping is natural and that the body will adjust over time.
-The fact of the matter is that more research needs to be done on the subject.
-Sleepers should decide what feels best to them, in consultation with their doctors.
+The bottom line: sleepers should discuss the matter with their doctor and decide what feels best to them.

 It’s also important to note that even if your warranty doesn’t mention anything about specific foundations, other issues can arise from placing your mattress on the floor.
 If the lack of airflow leads to moisture and/or mold problems, that can also void your warranty.